PUTvision/LandCoverSeg/README.md

   python run.py name=landseg
   ```

-* You can run evaluation pipeline if you have trained model
+* You can run an evaluation pipeline if you have trained model
   ```commandline
   python run.py name=landseg eval_mode=True trainer.resume_from_checkpoint=./path/to/model
   ```